portrait

 I hope you can see now why I’ve waited to tackle function calls until part 6 of the series – they are one of the more complex areas of Truffle, mainly because optimizing function calls is such a critical part of writing a high-performance language implementation.

-In the next article, we continue with the topic of functions – we will learn how to implement function definitions.
+In the next part of the series, we continue with the topic of functions – we will learn how to implement function definitions.

 This article is part of a tutorial on GraalVM's Truffle language implementation framework.